- See a full list of publications

 Wes has an ongoing research interest in the sociological studies of gender, men and masculinities, and food.

-A central theme of his research is to highlight the importance of culture in understanding identity formation in the context of changing work and family life as a result of migration.
+A central theme of his research is to highlight the importance of culture in understanding identity formation in the context of changing work and family life as a result of migration in China.
 Through engagement with traditional cultural values in relation to the family, such as filial piety, Confucian father-son relations, guanxi networks, and mianzi (face), as important resources for migrant men’s identity formation, his research critically deploys western analytical frameworks, such as ‘Bourdieusian class analysis’, to address the intersection of different forms of power.
 His work argues for the need to hold onto the productive tension between materialist and post-structuralist accounts of these men’s migrating experiences.

 His research aims to break new ground in exploring a greater understanding of global men from a Chinese perspective through the study of Chinese internal and transnational male migrants.
 From an international perspective, his research develops a theoretical discussion of ‘tradition’ and ‘modernity’, particularly regarding issues of self, intimacy and individualization within a late modernity framework.